-This node defines the material properties of the fluid of the Porous Medium or Unsaturated Porous Medium parent node.
-The fluid can be specified as general gas or liquid or as an ideal gas.
+This node defines the material properties of the fluid of the Porous Medium, the Unsaturated Porous Medium, the Dual Porosity Medium, the Dual Permeability Medium, or the Unsaturated Porous Medium parent node.

 This section contains fields and values that are inputs for expressions defining material properties.
 If such user-defined property groups are added, the model inputs appear here.